SoCXin/doc/docs/ARM/ST/M7/cmd_init.rst

 .. option::
     --env-prefix

-An environment prefix which will be used with pair in :ref:`projectconf_env_board` ID.
+An environment prefix which will be used with pair in :ref:`stm32` ID.
-For example, the default environment name for :ref:`board_teensy_teensy31` board will be ``[env:teensy31]``.
+For example, the default environment name for :ref:`wch` board will be ``[env:teensy31]``.

 .. option::